Bristol Boxkite: Operating history

 On 14 March 1911 the British War Office ordered four Boxkites for the planned Air Battalion Royal Engineers, the first production contract for military aircraft for Britain's armed forces.
-The first Boxkite, powered by a 50 hp Gnome engine, was delivered to Larkhill on 18 May that year.
-An order for a further four Boxkites was placed later that year, with the type mainly being used as a trainer.
+The first example, powered by a 50 hp Gnome engine, was delivered to Larkhill on 18 May that year.
+An order for a further four was placed later that year, with the type mainly being used as a trainer.
 They continued in use with the Air Battalion and Royal Flying Corps (RFC) until December 1912.
-Four more Boxkites were purchased by the RFC from the Bristol flying school at Brooklands following the outbreak of the First World War, with the last of these four Boxkites written off in February 1915.
-The Royal Naval Air Service (RNAS) also made use of the Boxkite as a trainer, being used at its training schools at Eastbourne, Eastchurch and Hendon Aerodrome until at least 1915.
+Four more Boxkites were purchased by the RFC from the Bristol flying school at Brooklands following the outbreak of the First World War; the last of these was written off in February 1915.
+The Royal Naval Air Service (RNAS) also made use of the Boxkite as a trainer, using it at its training schools at Eastbourne, Eastchurch and Hendon until at least 1915.

-The majority of the aircraft produced were employed at the Bristol flying schools at Brooklands and Larkhill.
-These schools were responsible for training nearly half the pilots who gained licences in Britain before the First World War, and many distinguished pilots gained their licence in a Boxkite, including Brigadier-General Henderson, the first commander of the Royal Flying Corps, who gained his licence after less than a week of instruction.
+Most of the aircraft produced were employed at the Bristol flying schools at Brooklands and Larkhill., which were responsible for training nearly half the pilots who gained licences in Britain before the First World War; many distinguished pilots gained their licence in a Boxkite, including Brigadier-General Henderson, the first commander of the Royal Flying Corps, who gained his licence after less than a week of instruction.